 This post may contain affiliate links.

-Adventure in Killarney, Ireland
+My Adventure in Killarney, Ireland

-Ghosts aside, there is no question that wandering is the best way to experience Ireland’s oldest national park.
-Situated 6 km (3.6 miles) outside the town of Killarney, the park is the emerald in the green crown of the fabled Ring of Kerry, a 179-km (111-mile) loop around the Iveragh Peninsula.
+Situated 6 km (3.6 miles) outside the charming town of Killarney, the park is a glittering emerald in the green crown of the fabled Ring of Kerry, a 179-km (111-mile) loop around the Iveragh Peninsula.

 About Killarney National Park

-Killarney National Park was established in 1932 when Arthur Vincent and his parents-in-law donated the Muckross Estate, the core of the park, to the Irish Republic in memory of Arthur’s wife Maude.
-Sadly, she’d died of pneumonia three years before.
+Killarney National Park was established in 1932, after Arthur Vincent and his parents-in-law donated the Muckross Estate, the core of the park, to the Irish Republic in memory of Arthur’s wife Maude.

 The park has since expanded and was designated a UNESCO Biosphere Reserve in 1981.